LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 <br>
 The LivePerson SDK provides brands with a secure way to foster connections with their customers and increase app engagement and retention.

 Use this Quick Start guide to get you up and running with a project powered by LivePerson.
-When done, you'll be able to send messages between an iOS device and LiveEngage.
+When done, you'll be able to send messages between an iOS device and Conversational Cloud.

 ### Prerequisites

-- Followed the [Getting Started Guide](before-you-get-started-let-s-get-started.html) to create a Conversational Cloud account, retrieve your domain, authorize API calls, and authenticate with LiveEngage.
+- Followed the [Getting Started Guide](before-you-get-started-let-s-get-started.html) to create a Conversational Cloud account, retrieve your domain, authorize API calls, and authenticate with Conversational Cloud.
 - Bundle ID registered in an Apple developer account.
 - SDK Release version [here](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-all-releases.html)